 Finally, as a vendor, make sure the agent’s goals for your house sale align with your own.
-An agreement needs to be reached between you and the agent on the condition of your property, and the expected sales price.
+An agreement needs to be reached between you and the agent on your property’s condition and the expected sales price.
 Agents may suggest some cosmetic work, to modernise or refresh the property.
 Painting walls, home staging, and maybe landscaping to create a welcoming entrance.

 Condition of the property

-At the same time, the agent should be able to give you a guesstimate on how much you need to spend and how much more profit is likely to achieve due to the investment.
+Simultaneously, the agent should give you a guesstimate on how much you need to spend and how much more profit is likely to achieve due to the investment.
 Of course, you’re not going to hold them to it, and you’d get quotes from the service providers doing the work, but this extra input does separate the good from the average or extraordinary from the ordinary.